j-marjanovic/pp-sp-reference-design/README.md

-# Bring-up project for Statix V on OTMA board
+# Bring-up project for Stratix V on OTMA board

 ## Software generation